-Persist with Determination & Resilience
+Persist with Determination and Resilience

-Guard Your Emotions, Mind & Thoughts
+Guard Your Emotions, Mind, and Thoughts

 Without a question, there is no doubt that we are all very emotional beings.
-This is great when it is working for us, however if our emotions begin to sabotage our progress towards our basketball goals and ambitions, than they do become a major hurdle in our lives.
+This is great when it is working for us, however, if our emotions begin to sabotage our progress towards our basketball goals and ambitions then they do become a major hurdle in our lives.
 This is why it is absolutely critical that you guard your emotions at all times.
 Do not let circumstances on or off the basketball court impact your game plan, do not allow your personal feelings to get in the way, and most importantly DO NOT allow other players, spectators, umpires or coaches to push your emotional buttons.
 You are always in charge of your emotions and mind – don’t ever forget that!

-Playing the game of basketball at your peak level requires a certain amount of focus, awareness, alertness and concentration.
+Playing the game of basketball at your peak level requires a certain amount of focus, awareness, alertness, and concentration.
 Sometimes it is very easy to allow our minds to drift onto other matters.
 However, if you seek to become an outstanding player than you MUST get out of the habit of allowing your thoughts to scatter.
 The key is to stay focused and be alert at all times to everything that is going on around you at every moment, on the basketball court and off it.

 Cultivate Confidence NOT Cockiness

 Every great player has a certain amount of confidence about their game.
 It is after all this confidence that helps them to take their games to even higher levels of achievement.
 On the other hand, some players mistaken Cockiness, Vanity or Arrogance as a sign of being confident.
 Mark my words, these are not signs of confidence.
-Instead they are simply signs of a hidden low self-esteem, insecurity and emotional instability.
+Instead, they are simply signs of a hidden low self-esteem, insecurity and emotional instability.
 Arrogance could also be a sign of fear that is brought about by feelings of inadequacy.
-In such instances players show their arrogance in order to hide their self-sabotaging and limiting emotions from others.
+In such instances, players show their arrogance in order to hide their self-sabotaging and limiting emotions from others.

-Confidence on the other hand is simply a feeling of certainty that you have about yourself and your ability.
+Confidence, on the other hand, is simply a feeling of certainty that you have about yourself and your ability.
 It is displayed in the way you move, talk, walk and play the game of basketball.
 On top of this your confidence shines through in how you play the game, and not what you say on the basketball court.